- To support the advancement and leadership of women in academic medicine

 (click above or on image for pdf report)

-Between1999 through 2008-09, FOCUS compiled an annual report, Benchmark Data: Gender Statistics of Faculty, University of Pennsylvania School of Medicine.
-At present, this comprehensive process is completed every two years.
-The report depicts the gender distribution of Penn medical faculty by rank, track, and department.
-The gender distribution of senior leadership positions and women’s inclusion on key committees is also reported, as well as hiring, promotion and attrition data.
-Data are drawn from the annual, end-of-year gender and minority report supplied by the Office of Faculty Affairs in the School of Medicine at the University of Pennsylvania.
-Benchmark Data also compares University of Pennsylvania School of Medicine statistics with those compiled by the the Association of American Medical Colleges (AAMC) in its annual publication, Women in U.S. Academic Medicine - Statistics and Medical School Benchmarking.
-The FOCUS annual report is presented annually to Department Chairs and senior leadership.
+FOCUS compiles a periodic comprehensive report-- Benchmark Data: Gender Statistics of Faculty; Perelman School of Medicine -- detailing the gender distribution of Penn medical faculty: by rank, track, and department; among hires, promotions and terminations; and women's representation in senior leadership and on key committees.
+Data are drawn from the annual gender and minority report supplied by the Office of Faculty Affairs in the School of Medicine.
+The Benchmark Data Report also includes comparison of Perelman School of Medicine gender distributions with national gender statistics compiled by the Association of American Medical Colleges (AAMC) in its annual publication, Women in U.S. Academic Medicine - Statistics and Medical School Benchmarking.
+The FOCUS report is presented periodically to Department Chairs and senior leadership.
+Between 1999 through 2008, this was an annual report.
+The report is currently completed biennially, every other year.

 Twenty years ago, women accounted for 34% of new entrants to medical schools, and they now represent essentially 50% of new entrants (1).
 Yet, national data indicate that women in academic medicine are less likely to attain promotion and tenure than their male colleagues; are under-represented in leadership positions; and, are significantly over-represented in junior faculty ranks (2). (see Graph-1, Graph-2)